 LCR and NSFR ratios prescribed in regulation from Basel III origin on liquidity measurement are calculated and reported regularly as key liquidity risk measure.
-Effective LCR threshold is 100% since 1 October 2015, the Bank's LCR ratio stood at 263% at the end of 2021 and at 222% at the end of 2020 meeting all time the regulatory minimum requirement.
-NSFR's 100% regulatory compliance is launched from 30 June 2021.
-The Bank stood at 171% at the end of 2021 and at 171% at the end of 2020.
+Effective LCR threshold is 100 since 1 October 2015, the Group's LCR ratio stood at 263 at the end of 2021 and at 222 at the end of 2020 meeting all time the regulatory minimum requirement.
+NSFR's 100 regulatory compliance is launched from 30 June 2021.
+The Group stood at 171 at the end of 2020.

-43.3 Market Risk
+45.3 Market Risk

 Market risk is the risk that the fair value or future cash flows of financial instruments will fluctuate due to changes in market variables such as interest rates and foreign exchange rates.
-The Bank classifies exposures to market risk into either trading or non-trading portfolios.
+The Group classifies exposures to market risk into either trading or non-trading portfolios.